segmentio/segment-docs/src/connections/destinations/catalog/adwords/index.md

 1) App Event Mappings

 Google has replaced the concept of associating conversion events with **conversion ids** and **conversion labels**.
 Instead, conversion events are simply associated with their event name.
-Once you've enabled the new integration in your settings, you can begin creating and tracking new conversion events in Google Ads (Classic) that are tied to your Segment `track` event names and ignore the legacy [Event Mappings](/docs/destinations/adwords/#event-mappings) configuration step.
+Once you've enabled the new integration in your settings, you can begin creating and tracking new conversion events in Google Ads (Classic) that are tied to your Segment `track` event names and ignore the legacy [Event Mappings](/docs/connections/destinations/catalog/adwords/#event-mappings) configuration step.

 2) App Event Types

 The API has a new concept of **event types**.
 Each of these types are meant to be associated with common in-app actions that a user could take (app installs, product views, etc.).
-This is the same concept as our [Semantic Event Spec](https://segment.com/docs/spec/semantic/).
+This is the same concept as our [Semantic Event Spec](https://segment.com/docs/connections/spec/semantic/).
 The event type mappings we support are outlined in the sections below.

 **Important:** if you have migrated from a legacy AdWords account to a new one, Google Ads (Classic) will automatically migrate your existing conversion events to your new account.
 We will continue to respect these event mappings even if they share the same event names as the new "spec'd" event mappings outlined below and ignore the new **event type** mapping.
 This is to ensure there is no disruption in your data.
-If you wish to bypass this, you simply need to delete the event mapping in your [settings](/docs/destinations/Google Ads (Classic)/#event-mappings).
+If you wish to bypass this, you simply need to delete the event mapping in your [settings](/docs/connections/destinations/catalog/google-ads-classic/#event-mappings).

 3) Authorization/Authentication